supahnerdy/supahnerdy.github.io/arch-linux.md

 * `# hwclock --systohc` --> generate the necessary /etc/adjtime file for proper function
 * `# pacman -S man-pages texinfo sudo grub grub-install nano man-db sof-firmware dosfstools amd-ucode wpa_supplicant wireless_tools networkmanager nm-connection-editor network-manager-applet` --> installs the necessary packages beforehand for proper function

-For more information on each of these packages, please visit the arch linux database [here](https://archlinux.org/packages/).
+For more information on each of these packages, please visit the arch linux [package database](https://archlinux.org/packages/).

 ### Localization
 There a few more steps required to complete the language adaptation.
 This will vary depending on your location/language.
 For the US in Central Time: